 Who is running the #LIB?

-Markus Helfen, currently working as a research fellow in the area of Human Resource Management & Labour Politics in the Department of Management, School of Business & Economics, Freie Universität Berlin.
+Markus Helfen, works as a research fellow in the Hertie School, Berlin, and is also a private lecturer at the School of Business & Economics, Freie Universität Berlin.
 My fields of research are employment relations and organization theory, collective action, and institutional work in interorganizational settings.
 Main themes include global labour standards, work and employment in multi-employer work arrangements as well as sustainability studies.

 My motivation with the #LIB is to contribute to a “just transition” towards a more sustainable world of work.
 This motivation comes from my academic work in studying and teaching industrial relations and organizations.
 Humane working conditions need to be won in conflict and negotiations.
 Numerous proofs for this statement can be taken from decades of struggles fought about industrial democracy, global labour standards and the inclusion of formerly marginalized groups into the workplace.
 At the same, collaboration of various parties, enduring compromises and sanctioned rule enforcement are necessary.
 My wish for the #LIB is that it invites to a collective debate on how to improve the situation around labour standard violations by promoting the idea of a proper and encompassing labour inspection.
 For me, this involves thinking about how to make societies, organizations, and workplace more inclusive, participative and diverse.
 Whether and how labour inspection, broadly defined, may be changed to the better, and what role which group and policy might play in that is open for debate.
 So far, no one can provide a definitive answer, but much will depend on the effectiveness of labour politics in many fields and arenas, from supply chains & due diligence legislation, union networks and global framework agreements to civil society campaigns, consumer activism and labour inspection agencies.